lfp722/Euclidean-Vector/README.md

 ## Change Log

 * 23/06: Made clear that STL containers are not permitted to be used in your implementation
+* 27/06: 3 new dot points added to section `9`, including: Clarifying no usage of `new` and `delete`, clarifying that generally speaking no pointer arithmetic or dereferencing should be used, and clarifying that STL algorithms are preferred over C-style for loops

 ## The Task